singlow/smoothieping/README.md

 SmoothiePing
 ------------

+> THIS IS OBSOLETE AND DOES NOT WORK WITH CURRENT NODEPING API

 A smoothie chart visualization of NodePing status check run time reports.

 As I was tweaking the performance of a bunch of client websites, I wanted to quickly see how they